September 3, 2020

 Being able to store and track the historical addition and retirement details by both fiscal year and vintage year, Finance4U provides thorough analytical capabilities on life analysis and net salvage analysis, which directly supports utilities’ depreciation study.

 With this solid data foundation, even more advanced features are planned to be released by end of 2020.
 These include capabilities to automatically calculate mass asset average service life, remaining life and theoretic depreciation reserve.

 Utegration Finance4U Extended Asset Accounting is an SAP-certified product working natively in SAP S/4HANA, enabling utility companies to address the core process of property accounting in a cost-effective way.
 It reduces data replication among systems, increases transparency and control and enables utilities to be compliant to the public utility accounting principle and new accounting standard, e.g. ASC 842 lease accounting standard.
 Perhaps best of all, the capitalization, retirement and month-end closing processes are automated, so that property accounting managers can focus more on analysis and decision making.

 Read the Extended Asset Accounting solution overview.

 Hear NRG Share Their Experience

-As part of their move to SAP S/4HANA, NRG optimized operations and financial accounting and reduce their total cost of ownership by using an S/4HANA add-in for Property and Lease Accounting.
+As part of their move to SAP S/4HANA, NRG optimized operations and financial accounting and reduce their total cost of ownership by using an S/4HANA add-in for Extended Asset Accounting.
 David Callen, Chief Accounting Officer of NRG, shares the story on this on-demand webinar.
 Click here to view.